 - Follow through with Court requirements — The court may choose to assign you with various convictions including, but not limited to; fines, community service, substance use evaluation, workshops, etc. Be sure to follow through in completing these conditions in the timeframe required in order to avoid further conduct proceedings.

 - Meet with the Student Conduct — You will be contacted by a student conduct officer from SUNY Brockport.
-You will be contacted at your Brockport email after the College receives a copy of your ticket.
+You will be contacted at your Brockport email after the University receives a copy of your ticket.
 This may occur after your court appearance.
 It is your responsibility to be checking your Brockport email for communication.

 - Attend your disposition — This is where the judge tells you his final decision on what charges you have, and what consequences you will face.
 Be respectful of the judge and grateful if he reduces your charges.
 Obey any mandatory court orders (such as community service), and plan on never having to go back to court again!